If you found this page, you have been offered a place in the Master program AI and Data Science and decided to accept the offer. Great! Welcome!

 As you plan your move to Düsseldorf, you will probably have a lot of questions.
 We of the teaching staff of the Master AI and Data Science are usually not the best persons to answer them.
 Below you find a few informations and links that hopefully point you to the right places.
-I tried my best, but I give no guarantee that these infos are right.
-In doubt probably the international office or the matriculation office (SPV) are good places to start asking.
+I tried my best, but we give no guarantee that these infos are right.
+In doubt probably the International Office or the matriculation office (SPV) are good places to start asking.

 You might need a visa.
 Regulations vary from country to country.
 You probably best inquire with the German embassy of your home country what to do precisely.
 Some information can be found here.

 You will need accommodation.
-Student housing is available and here is some information on that.
+Some limited student housing is available and here is some information on that.

-You can also look for other options - you can be lucky and find very cheap housing.
+You can also look for other options, e.g. a small apartment or a room in a shared flat.
 This is a popular site for finding shared flats and whole apartments.

-You should enrol at HHU.
-For this you have to send a number of documents to the appropriate office at HHU, within the time frame stated in your acceptance letter.
+You need to enrol at HHU.
+For this you have to send a number of documents to the appropriate office at HHU, possibly through the application portal, within the time frame stated in your acceptance letter.
 Do it early if you can, because it can take a while to process your request, and only after that you will get a student ID and access to the digital HHU infrastructure.

-The precise documents and forms that you have to fill in should have been detailed in your acceptance letter.
-For any doubts about the enrolment process, please ask at the address from which you got the acceptance letter or at
+The precise documents and forms that you have to send and fill in should have been detailed in your acceptance letter.
+For any doubts about the enrolment process, please ask at the address from which you got the acceptance letter or at - do not ask the Master AI staff.

 There is a Discord channel for the new students of the Master AI.
 Here you can ask students of previous years how they managed to get health insurance, housing etc, and connect already before you meet in class.